Epithelial Cells in Urine During Pregnancy

 3. Renal Tubular

-The renal tubular epithelial cells are from the Kidneys and an increased number of these cells are taken seriously as they are a sign of a kidney disorder.
+The renal tubular epithelial cells are from the kidneys and an increased number of these cells can be a sign of a kidney disorder.

-Ranges of Epithelial Cells in Urine in Pregnancy
+Ranges of Epithelial Cells in Urine During Pregnancy

-To range the number of epithelial cells, you will need to undergo a urine evaluation test and the technicians look for the number of visible cells in a High Power Field (HPF) under the microscope.
-Based on how many they see, the tests report indicate few, moderate or many numbers of epithelial cells.
-Since these cells are shed from the body as an ongoing build and repair process, the normal range of epithelial cells in urine during pregnancy or prior to it can range from 1 to 5 flat cells under high power field.
+In order to understand the number of epithelial cells, you will need to undergo a urine evaluation test.
+The technician will look for the number of visible cells in a High Power Field (HPF) under a microscope.
+Based on how many they see, the tests report will indicate few, moderate or large number of epithelial cells.
+Since these cells are shed from the body due to the ongoing build and repair process, the normal range of epithelial cells in urine during pregnancy or prior to it can range from 1 to 5 flat cells under high power field.

-Pregnant women generally have a slightly higher count of epithelial cells in the urine as their bodies are going through a lot of changes, therefore even 8-10 epithelial cells in urine during pregnancy should not be alarming.
+Pregnant women generally have a slightly higher count of epithelial cells in the urine as their bodies are going through a lot of changes.
+Hence, 8-10 epithelial cells in urine should not be alarming during pregnancy.
 However, further tests to look for urinary tract infection, yeast infection or inflammation caused by another condition should be carried out.
-Higher ranges of epithelial cells than these are a cause for concern, for example, more and 15 renal tubular epithelial under high power field indicates a problem in the kidneys.
+Higher ranges of epithelial cells than these are a cause of concern, for example, more and 15 renal tubular epithelial under high power field indicates a problem in the kidneys.

-If it is found that you have 15-20 epithelial cells in urine during pregnancy or more, it can be a cause for concern.
+If it is found that you have 15-20 epithelial cells in your urine during pregnancy or more, you need to worry.
 Technicians have to first rule out the possibility of the presence of large amounts of sediments in the first urine sample that may be concentrated.
-It means you will have to drink more water and have the urine retested after some time.
-If there are significant epithelial cells in the subsequent testing, it could indicate one of the following causes:
+It means you will have to drink more water and go for another urine test after some time.
+If there are significant epithelial cells in the subsequent testing, it could be because of one of the following causes:

 It is completely normal to lose some epithelial cells on a regular basis.
 All the organs in your excretory system have epithelial cells and they are shed now and then as part of the body’s ongoing repair and maintenance.
-If you’ve had little fluids to drink before a test and the urine is concentrated, it is possible to get a sample with high epithelial cells.
+If you drink less fluids before a test and the urine is concentrated, it is possible to get a sample with high epithelial cells.

 It is easy to contaminate the sample collecting cup if you do not follow the proper procedure to collect urine.
-If your genital is not clean prior to the test, it could contaminate the sample as there would be an accumulation of epithelial cells which would pass into the sample container.
-The same could happen if you fail to properly use the cleaning wipes provided to you to clean your genitals.
-Sometimes the cup can get contaminated when you touch its interior or it may have contaminants from the start, these could also throw off the readings.
+If your genitals are not clean prior to the test, it could contaminate the sample as there would be an accumulation of epithelial cells which would pass into the sample container.
+The same could happen if you fail to properly use the cleaning wipes provided to clean your genitals.
+Sometimes the cup can get contaminated when you touch its interior or it may have contaminants from the start; these could also throw off the readings.
 If you have suspicions of any of these, ask for another cup for a fresh sample to clear all doubts.